21May 2024

-Search Google or Type a URL: What is It?
+Search Google or Type a URL: Which is Better ?

 The internet has revolutionized how we access information.
 With billions of webpages online, search engines like Google make it possible to instantly find what you need.
 When using a browser, you have two main options to get to a website – search Google or type the URL directly.
 But what exactly does “Search Google or type a URL” mean and when should you use each technique?
 This comprehensive guide explains everything you need to know.